ajs-xmr/monerokon-vitepress/policies/sponsorship_policy.md

 8. If the number is negative or 0, company is rejected
 9. The representative informs company of result of the vote.
 10. If company is accepted as a sponsor, sponsorship slots are allocated to companies on a _first come, first served_ basis
-11. T.E. z.s. (a non-profit assocation MoneroKon is using for contracting with the venue and suppliers) will send out an invoice for the selected sponsorship package within 5 business days.
+11. The MoneroKon organizing team will send out an invoice for the selected sponsorship package within 5 business days.
-12. After T.E. z.s. has confirmed the payment of the invoice, the company is added to the MoneroKon website as a sponsor and a public acknowledgement will be tweeted out from @monerokon account.
+12. After the MoneroKon organizing team has confirmed the payment of the invoice, the company is added to the MoneroKon website as a sponsor and a public acknowledgement will be tweeted out from @monerokon account.

 ## Sponsor Expulsion